 Students who lose their scholarships because of unsatisfactory academic or disciplinary standing will have their scholarships automatically reinstated at the start of the next semester if they return to good standing.
 These students lose a semester of scholarship eligibility for each semester that they fail to achieve good standing; that is, students will not receive these scholarships while on probation or during their first semester back from an academic separation, and the maximum number of semesters for which they can receive their scholarships will be reduced.
-However, students placed on probation at the end of the spring semester who return to good standing based on summer coursework at Case Western Reserve University (see Academic Standing Regulations in the section of Academic Policies and Procedures) will continue their scholarships for the fall semester without interruption or loss of a semester of eligibility,
+However, students placed on probation at the end of the spring semester who return to good standing based on summer coursework at Case Western Reserve University (see Academic Standing Regulations) will continue their scholarships for the fall semester without interruption or loss of a semester of eligibility,

-Recipients of scholarships other than those listed above should refer to their scholarship award letter for specific scholarship retention criteria.
+Recipients of scholarships other than those listed above should refer to their scholarship award letters for specific scholarship retention criteria.

 A student who meets the standards for scholarship retention may receive scholarship assistance for no more than eight semesters of full-time undergraduate study (less any semesters lost due to falling out of good academic or disciplinary standing, as described above).
 The scholarship is awarded for full-time enrollment in regular (fall and spring) semesters.

-A scholarship recipient who does a complete withdrawal during a semester will have used up a semester of scholarship eligibility, but will be eligible to receive the scholarship again when he or she next enrolls, provided that his or her leave of absence does not last more than one semester (as described below).
+A scholarship recipient who does a complete withdrawal during a semester will have used up a semester of scholarship eligibility, but will be eligible to receive the scholarship again when they next enroll, provided that their leave of absence does not last more than one semester (as described below).
 If a scholarship recipient completes a bachelor’s degree in fewer than eight semesters of full-time study at Case Western Reserve University, the scholarship will be terminated upon completion of the degree.

 In the eighth semester (or in the final semester for a student completing the bachelor’s degree in fewer than eight semesters), a recipient may request permission for part-time enrollment with pro-rated scholarship support if completion of the degree does not require full-time enrollment in that final semester.

-Semesters spent participating in the Cooperative Education Program or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.
+Semesters spent participating in the Cooperative Education Program, the Practicum Program, or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.